How to fill out the FAFSA if your parents are undocumented immigrants

 - U.S. permanent residents with a green card.

-- Students with an Arrival-Departure record showing “refugee,” “asylum granted,” “Cuban-Haitian entrant,” “conditional entrant” (if issued before April 1, 1980) or “parolee” (if you’re paroled for at least a year and can prove that you’re in the U.S. with the intention of becoming a citizen or permanent resident).
+- Students with an Arrival-Departure record showing “refugee,” “asylum granted,” “Cuban-Haitian entrant,” “conditional entrant” (if issued before April 1, 1980) or “parolee” (if you’re paroled for at least a year and can prove that you’re in the U.S. intending to become a citizen or permanent resident).

-- Students who have a T nonimmigrant status or whose parents have a T-1 nonimmigrant status.
+- Students with a T nonimmigrant status or parents have a T-1 nonimmigrant status.

 - Battered immigrant-qualified aliens.

-Unfortunately, undocumented students or Deferred Action for Childhood Arrivals (DACA) students are currently not eligible for federal financial aid.
-However, students in these groups may still submit the FAFSA in order to receive financial aid through their state or college.
+Unfortunately, undocumented students or Deferred Action for Childhood Arrivals (DACA) students are not eligible for federal financial aid.
+However, students in these groups may still submit the FAFSA to receive financial aid through their state or college.

 With undocumented parents, the FAFSA process is the same as if your parents were citizens or permanent residents.
-You’ll still include their financial information in the application, which your school’s financial aid office will use to determine your eligibility for aid.
+You’ll still include their financial information in the application, which your school’s financial aid office will use to determine your aid eligibility.

-The difference is that instead of providing a Social Security number (SSN) for your parents, you’ll simply write 000-00-0000.
+The difference is that instead of providing a Social Security number (SSN) for your parents, you’ll write 000-00-0000.
 Also, because your parents don’t have SSNs, they can’t create a Federal Student Aid ID to sign the application electronically, so you’ll need to print it out and have them sign it by hand.
+Mail in the signed document, and you can monitor if it has been received online.
+Once received, you should receive an email alerting you that your FAFSA is being processed.
+It can take up to two weeks after being received for this process to be complete.

 Can undocumented parents get a parent PLUS loan?